Shore-A-Rubber-Hardness Test

 Rubber hardness is a key property that affects how rubber materials perform in different applications.
 It influences flexibility, sealing ability, wear resistance, and overall durability.

-For manufacturers and buyers of custom rubber parts, understanding rubber hardness helps ensure the material matches functional requirements and working conditions.
+For manufacturers and buyers of custom rubber parts, the shore hardness of rubber and the rubber hardness scale helps ensure the material matches functional requirements and working conditions.

 What Is Rubber Hardness?